brownplt/pyret-lang/pyret.org/pyret-frog/_src/tour/index.md

 ### Lists

 Lists aren't quite primitive values, since they are a form of structured data, but they _are_ built in to Pyret.
-Lists group a sequence of values together.
+Pyret's list are of the head-and-tail variety found in many functional languages.
 They are most easily written as a comma-separated list of values enclosed in square brackets.
 The elements of a list can be accessed through the dot lookup expression, via the members called called `first` and `rest`:

     check:
       [1,2,3].first is 1